htemple/Recipes-site/README.md

 # Recipes-site
-This site is built following a tutorial from The Odin Project. https://www.theodinproject.com/lessons/foundations-recipes
+This site was started following a tutorial from The Odin Project. https://www.theodinproject.com/lessons/foundations-recipes

+I have taken this assignment and ran with it.